 Can you still apply for the Spain Golden Visa?

-Yes, you could still have applied for the Spain Golden Visa, but only until April 3, 2025.
+No, you can no longer apply for the Spain Golden Visa, as the program was officially discontinued on April 3, 2025.
 After this date, new applications were no longer accepted as Spain officially ended the program.
 If you were considering applying, you needed to submit your application before the deadline to be processed under the current rules.

 Spanish Golden Visas Issued Before it Ended